 Examples of Medical Malpractice

-- Anesthesia Errors: Failure to inform patients of how to prepare for anesthesia, improper intubation, failure to monitor anesthesia levels, for example.
+- Anesthesia Errors: Failure to inform patients of how to prepare for anesthesia, improper intubation, and failure to monitor anesthesia levels, for example.

 - Misdiagnosis or Delayed Diagnosis: Misdiagnosis or delayed diagnosis prevents patients from receiving necessary treatment for their actual condition or may worsen their actual condition.